juniormayhe/Scripts/flutter/readme.md

 Create a new flutter app with the default values.
 Go to AVD Manager (Android Virtual Device Manager) icon.

 Download x86 image to create the vm.
 This might take several minutes. :-/

+Change the vm configuration, in *Emulated performance*, select Hardware GLES 2.0 if you have a graphic card for faster rendering.